timmydoza/frontend-take-home/README.md

 ## Run

-To start the application, run this command:
+To start the application, run this command in the project root:

 ```bash
 npm run dev
 ```

 This should run two concurrent npm commands for both the client and the server.
+Then visit `http://localhost:5173` in your browser.

 ## Other thoughts